xy-241/CS-Notes/content/Networking Concepts/Multicast.md

 > **LAN gaming and communication**
 >
 > **IPTV services by ISPs**
 >
+> **Providing real-time stock-market data**
+> - All market participants receive the same information at the same time to ensure the market is fair
+>
 > **Service Discovery**
 > - Protocols like SSDP use multicast for device discovery